-What am I Doing Wrong?
+What Am I Doing Wrong?

 Often, people who hit this stage ask themselves what they are doing wrong.
 Everyone else seems to be doing fine or even very well, while they live simply and work hard at well-paying jobs and still don’t make it.

-Moving up the Ladder
+Moving Up the Ladder

 Those who bring in clients and deals to companies are often referred to as rainmakers.
 I don’t like the arrogance and pagan origin embedded in that word, so we’ll use rainhelpers instead.
 A firm’s rainhelpers command much higher incomes or even get offered a partnership stake.
-Some rainhelpers do sales all day, while others are professionals but due to their expertise, networks, and public profiles, control revenue and are rewarded with a good chunk of that.
+Some rainhelpers make sales all day, while others are professionals but, due to their expertise, networks, and public profiles, control revenue and are rewarded with a good chunk of that.
 Otherwise, they move out to the competition or open their own firms.
-Either way, learning how to bring in and retain clients or make the firm more money is a good way to boost income.
+Either way, learning to bring in and retain clients or make the firm more money is a good way to boost income.

 Side Hustles